dynamsoft-docs/barcode-reader-docs/programming/python/api-reference/class/TextResultResultCallBack.md

 ## Abstract Method

 ### text_results_callback_func
-Sets callback function to process text results generated during frame decoding.
+Sets callback function to process text results during frame decoding.
 Please implement in subclass.

 `[in] frame_id` <int> : The ID of the frame.
 `[in] results` <list[dict]> : Recognized barcode results of the frame.
 You can convert every item of the results to TextResult Object by using TextResult's constructor.